Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Overview and strategy of the proof

 By contrast, the present work adopts a complementary perspective.
 Rather than directly forcing $\tr\chi$ to become negative, we study the evolution of the \emph{generalized mean curvature} quantity

-as introduced in Section~\ref{motivation}.
-Our objective is to obtain a strictly positive value of $c$ on an appropriate boundary hypersurface, thus triggering the dynamical emergence of an apparent horizon from a previously horizon--free configuration.
-In the double--null gauge, one has the decomposition
+as introduced in Section~\ref{motivation} and considered by Schoen-Yau \cite{SY83} in the context of matter sourced gravity and by \cite{yau} in a more general framework that included the case of negative energy density (and pure vacuum in particular).
+Our objective is to obtain a strictly positive value of $c$ on an appropriate boundary hypersurface of an \textit{isotropically} large (appropriately defined) domain (i.e., the $H-$radius or the Schoen-Yau radius is large), thus triggering the dynamical emergence of an MOTS from a previously horizon-free configuration.
+In the double-null gauge, one has the decomposition

 The guiding principle is therefore to drive the difference $\tr\chi - \tr\chibar$ to become large and positive while simultaneously suppressing the absolute term $|\tr\chi+\tr\chibar|$ along the incoming null direction.

-This strategy is realized by prescribing a large incoming shear $\chibarhat$ on the initial null hypersurface $\Hbar_{0}$ and an appropriately scaled profile for $\tr\chi$ and $\tr\chibar$ on the distant outgoing hypersurface $u=u_{\infty}$ consistent with the hierarchy of the data.
-The evolution of $\tr\chibar$ along the incoming direction is then governed by its transport equation, which contains both quadratic and indefinite--sign nonlinearities.
-The main difficulty arises in ensuring that the positive enforcing term

-dominates all lower--order contributions.
-To achieve this dominance, we impose a \emph{relative largeness condition}

-where $\Gamma^{0}_{\chibarhat,2}$ and $\Gamma^{0}_{2}$ denote the scale--invariant initial data norms controlling $\chibarhat$ and the remaining Ricci coefficients, respectively.
-Remarkably, this relative hierarchy is propagated uniformly throughout the entire semi-global development for sufficiently large parameter $a$ used in this study.

-An additional constraint arises from the requirement that the \emph{radius--mean curvature inequality}~\eqref{eq:yau-upper} is satisfied along evolution.
-The mechanism can be schematically summarized as follows.
-Along the incoming direction, we enforce $\tr\chibar$ to grow in magnitude near $u=-a$, while $\tr\chi$ remains uniformly positive.
-Owing to the monotonicity property implied by~\eqref{eq:raic-annals}, the only viable means of maintaining positivity of $\tr\chi$ is to restrict the $\ubar$--width of the slab to be sufficiently small.
-Geometrically, this ensures that the $t=-a$ Cauchy slice bounded by $S_{-a,0}$ possesses a smaller radius than its nearby deformation bounded by $S_{-a,\epsilon}$ on $t=-a+\epsilon$, as required for the desired curvature inequality.

-The methodology presented here represents a substantial conceptual departure from all previous works on trapped surface formation.
-The open set of characteristic data constructed herein accommodates a broader class of large data than those treated in the earlier frameworks of Christodoulou and Klainerman--Rodnianski.
-Moreover, the Cauchy data prescribed on the interior slice $\mathcal{M}_{1}$ is defined implicitly through a Riemannian construction in the spirit of Yau~\cite{yau}, involving the notion of prescribed Yau radius and mean curvature control.
-This interior data will be rendered explicit and developed further in the companion paper~\cite{py}.
+This is essential not to simply control the generalized mean curvature $c=H-|\kappa|$, but also to control the radius of the domain under consideration (and gluing) as seen in the section \ref{radius} of introduction.